apluslms/aplus-manual/m01_introduction/04_git.rst

   files have been moved.
 With git, many persons can edit the same collection of files at the same time and share their work.

-In Aalto University, git is also used for backing up the A+ course materials and publishing changes to the A+ production server https://plus.cs.aalto.fi .
+At Aalto University, git is used for controlling the version history of the A+ course materials and publishing changes to the A+ production server https://plus.cs.aalto.fi .
-Git is also useful on your own computer: if you delete some file on your course folder by mistake, or break the code and don't know how to repair it, you can revert back to an earlier version of your codebase.
+Git is also useful on your own computer: if you delete some file in your course folder by mistake, or break the code and don't know how to repair it, you can revert back to an earlier version of your codebase.